yugabyte/yugabyte-db/docs/content/latest/drivers-orms/java/yugabyte-jdbc.md

 If you have created Free tier cluster on [Yugabyte Anywhere](https://www.yugabyte.com/cloud/), [Follow the steps](/latest/yugabyte-cloud/cloud-connect/connect-applications/) to download the Credentials and SSL Root certificate.

-### Query the YugabyteDB Cluster from Your Application
+## Step 3: Query the YugabyteDB Cluster from Your Application

 Next, Create a new Java class called `QuickStartApp.java` in the base package directory of your project.
 Copy the sample code below in order to setup a YugbyteDB Tables and query the Table contents from the java client.
 Ensure you replace the connection string `yburl` with credentials of your cluster and SSL certs if required.